nausicaan/bowerbird/README.md

 bowerbird -r
 ```

-Flags `-r` and `-m` can accept multiple updates, chain together as many as you like!
+Flags `-r` and `-w` can accept multiple updates, chain together as many as you like!

 ## License